yesdevnull/Making-Your-Site-Faster/Making Your Site Faster.md

 - Multiplexes, so can send and receive data at the same time
 - Sprites, inlining, and sharding no longer necessary

+^ spriting et al will be bad for performance

 ---

 ## WebP & WebM